 As a teenager, he was a member of the Black Panthers, an anti-Vietnam War activist and later a founding member of SF Camerawork, an exhibition space for avant-garde photography in San Francisco.

-This is a portrait of him I made in 2014.
+This is a portrait of him is from 2014.